 You get up in the morning and immediately start thinking about all the things that you have to do.
-If you start to feel overwhelmed by a busy schedule, you're going to be visualising the negatives - in other words, worrying.
+If you start to feel overwhelmed by a busy schedule, you're going to be visualising the negatives and worrying.

-When you worry, there's a part of your brain that takes notice and sends signals to other parts of your brain and body in an attempt to help you cope.
-The more you worry, the stronger these signals become.
+When you worry, your brain sends signals to other parts of your brain and body in an attempt to help you cope.
+It switches on your fight or flight mechanism and the more you worry, the stronger these signals become.

 However, when you visualise things turning out well your brain has a different response.
 When you expect things to go well, chances are they will.
 If by chance something doesn't turn out so well, your positive attitude will help you to react and cope with the situation so much better.